Guardians of the Globe: Parody team and miniseries

 Mariya Antonov.
 A winged woman from Russia with superhuman sight.
 Only member to interpret Le Brusier's barks.

 This team was featured in the following set of series: Guarding the Globe Vol 1 #1-6: Under Siege, Guarding the Globe Vol 2 #1-6: Hard to Kill and Invincible Universe #1-12: On Deadly Ground and Above The Law.
 All three series were later collected together with Invincible Presents: Atom Eve and Invincible Presents: Atom Eve & Rex Splode in Invincible Universe Compendium.

 When Robot began establishing a secret world dictatorship under his control in the main Invincible series, he sought to eliminate the Guardians.
 In Robot's initial attack, Black Samson, Knockout, and Kid Thor were killed.
 Brit, Outrun, Kaboomarang, Le Brusier, Pegasus, and Yeti were all later captured by Robot's drones following Bulletproof's betrayal of the remaining Guardians in exchange for his freedom.
 Of the Guardians present, only Best Tiger escaped while The Immortal and Dupli-Kate went into hiding.
 By the end of Invincibles run, Monax and Kid Invincible joined the team, overseen by the redeemed Robot's brain.

 In other media

+Television

 Both incarnations of the Guardians of the Globe appear in the Invincible streaming television series adaptations, with the characters voiced by the following actors: